-How should bupropion be taken?
+How should duloxetine be taken?

-Depending on the dosage and tablet form, bupropion is taken once or twice a day with or without food.
-You should take this medication at the same time(s) each day as directed by your doctor.
+Duloxetine is usually taken once or twice a day with or without food (food may help reduce early symptoms of nausea).
+This medication should be taken at the same time(s) each day as directed by your doctor.
 Try to connect it with something you do each day (like eating breakfast or brushing your teeth) so that you don't forget.
+Try to avoid alcohol when taking duloxetine.